Academic Policies, Procedures, and Regulations

 Grade Grievance Procedure:

 Students must first attempt to resolve the matter with the Instructor with whom the grievance originated.
 The faculty members retain primary responsibility for assigning grades.
 The faculty member’s judgment is final unless compelling evidence shows discrimination, differential treatment, or factual mistake.
-Grievances must be filed with the Director of the school.
+Grievances must be filed with the PICA Program Director.

 Release of Academic Records: PICA transcripts and other student records are released by the office of Admissions in Paris by written request from the student or by persons authorized by the student to do so.

 A student who fails to attend at least 80% of classes will receive an F for the semester.
+Exceptions can be granted in the case of serious illness or family emergencies.
+Students are requested to keep teachers and the PICA Program Director aware of any such problems.
 Attendance is kept by the Instructor and grade reduction or failure is at the discretion of the Instructor.

 Adding and Dropping Courses: